Non-Disclosure Agreement (NDA)

 - The Recipient

-You can sign the document securely through online.
+You can sign the document securely online using Draaft.
 The agreement becomes effective on the date specified within the document.

 Distribute Copies